0xJ1NX/Car-Dealership-Admin-Panel/README.md

  Creating an sale employee will automaticly create an employee account in the database and he can login to employee dashboard

+> change the /helper/dp_con.php to your database info

 ## Preview